 When you enable Track Mode, the map displays a Lap Timer.
 Follow the onscreen instructions to place a start/finish pin on the map.
 Once the pins are placed, press START to initiate the driving (lapping) session.
-When you drive Model 3 through the start/finish location, the Lap Timer automatically starts timing the duration of the lap, resetting the timer whenever you pass the start/finish location.
+When you drive Model 3 through the start/finish location, the Lap Timer automatically starts timing the duration of the lap, resetting the timer whenever you pass the start/finish location, and displaying the real-time delta between the current lap and the fastest lap so far in the driving session.
 The map highlights the track in blue.

 At the completion of each lap, the Lap Timer displays the duration of the lap.
 It also displays the times associated with the previous and best laps in the driving session.

-If Save Dashcam for Laps is on (see Customizing Track Mode on page 68), and a properly formatted USB flash drive is inserted in a front USB port, Track Mode saves a video of the driving session (as recorded by the front cameras), along with a .CSV file that provides detailed information about the lap.
+If Save Dashcam for Laps is on (see Customizing Track Mode on page 60), and a properly formatted USB flash drive is inserted in a front USB port, Track Mode saves a video of the driving session (as recorded by the front cameras), along with a .CSV file that provides detailed information about the lap.